 But let’s say we had a $100,000 portfolio.
 Now, all of a sudden, selling options for a living just became a whole lot more realistic.
 If we only wanted to use 5% of our entire capital as the initial margin on one trade, which is still a lot, that would be the entire value of the $5,000 portfolio in the aforementioned example.

-This is something we really need to analyze.
+This concept of buying power is something we really need to analyze.

-When you have more buying power, you can generate better returns and take less risk.
+When you have more capital, you can generate better returns and take less risk.

 Say to “make a living” we need to make $50,000 every year.
-Of course, everyone’s standards of living are different, but we’re assuming most people out there would take a free $50k solely from selling options, so we’ll use that number as an example.
+Of course, everyone’s standards of living are different, but we’re assuming most people out there would be satisfied with a free $50k solely from selling options, so we’ll use that number as an example.

 With the $5,000 portfolio, we would have to make a 1,000% return in one year in order to achieve our target.
-That’s insane!
+That would be extremely difficult!
 Is it possible?
-Sure….but the probability of that happening is next to none!
+Sure….but the probability of that happening is demonstrably low.

-However, with the $100,000 portfolio, we would only have to make a mere 50% return to make a living.
-In terms of returns on Wall Street, this is still a huge ROI.
-For the individual trader, however, it’s not that unrealistic.
+However, with the $100,000 portfolio, we would only have to make a mere 50% return to make that same $50,000.
+In terms of returns on Wall Street, 50% is still a huge ROI.
+For the individual trader, however, it’s really not that unrealistic.

-The power that retail traders have is a smaller scale and liquidity.
+The power that retail traders have is a smaller scale and liquidity than huge Wall Street hedge funds.
 You’re not going to make any waves in the market by using your $100,000 to sell a few SPX put options, and this is a good thing.

 Why Most Traders Fail